Joshhortt/paint-counter/README.md

     - **3 --> Boop!, 2, SORRY!**
 - Replaces a number that contains 0 with Beep!.
     - **10 --> Boop!, 2, SORRY!, 4, 5, SORRY!, 7, 8, 9, Beep!**
-- input a number greater than 48:.
+- Replaces Inputted number greater than 48 into jpg:
     - **49 or higher --> (display an image)**
 - Displays all integers from user's input back to one (Boop) if 'reverse' button is selected.